||"The Heroine Umekawa" (in the play "Meido no Hikayuki")

 ||A large head portrait of a young beauty, surrounded by large flakes of snow of hand-applied "gofun."

-Having only designed a few prints, works by Tsuentomi are quite rare--and this is the most sought-after print of the
+Only having designed a few prints, works by Tsuentomi are quite rare--and this is the most sought-after print of the